GeXiaoguo/DotFSM/readme.md

 ```

-The new workflow can then be exercised as to any other `DotFSM` instances, with `currentState` being type `(ProejctState, IssueState)`
+The new workflow can then be exercised like any other `DotFSM` instances, with `currentState` being of type `(ProejctState, IssueState)`.
 ```
 var transition = workflow.GetTransition(currentState, trigger)
 ```

-**A complete console application** that moves both the project and issue between states according the workflow defininitions above can be as simple as the code below
+**A complete console application** that moves both the project and issue between states according to the workflow definitions above can be as simple as the code below
 ```
 var (context, command) = ParseCommand(line);
 switch (context)